chadsmith12/learning_vue/README.md

 3. [Computed Properties][computed-properties] - Describes the benefit of using computed properties and shows an example of when a watcher should be used.
 4. [Class and Style Bindings][class-bindings] - Describes how you can bind to class and style attributes with the enhancements Vue provides.
 5. [Conditional Rendering][conditional-rendering] - Describes how to do conditional rendering.
+6. [List Rendering][list-rendering] - Describes and gives a complete example on list rendering and how to handle lists.

 <!-- Link Identifiers -->
 [vue-link]: https://vuejs.org